majkinetor/au-packages/plantuml/README.md

 ## Notes

 - This package creates two shims - `plantuml` (invoked via `javaw`) and `plantumlc` (invoked via `java`).
 The later one should be used with scripting.
 See available command line options with `plantumlc -help`.
 For example, to convert entire directory of plantuml files to images recursivelly, you can use `plantumlc -r -tsvg **\*.puml`.
-- Since version `1.2019.11.20191001`, this package uses [AdoptOpenJDK11JRE](https://chocolatey.org/packages/AdoptOpenJDK11JRE) package instead of the [javaruntime](https://chocolatey.org/packages/javaruntime) package that it previously used as later requires a license for commercial use.
+- Since version `1.2019.11.20191001`, this package depends on [AdoptOpenJDKJRE](https://chocolatey.org/packages/AdoptOpenJDKJRE) package instead of the [javaruntime](https://chocolatey.org/packages/javaruntime) that it previously used; later requires a license for commercial use since 2019.

 ![screenshot](https://cdn.rawgit.com/majkinetor/chocolatey/master/plantuml/screenshot.png)